What Your Favorite Retail Stores Used to Look Like

 When “The Gap” opened in 1969, it targeted itself toward young people who were battling with the “generation gap” from people their parents’ age.
 By 1987, where this photo was taken in San Francisco, the clothes store had opened its first international location in London and its first GapKids.
 Want to look even further back in time?
 Take a peek at the most glamorous vintage photos from the 1950s.

 Brooks Brothers is the oldest men’s clothing store in America, and it opened its doors as a small family business in New York in 1818.
 This is what it looked like 50 years later, after it changed the market with its ready-made clothing.
 Don’t miss what these 14 everyday objects looked like 100 years ago.

 Before it was H&M, the women’s clothes shop that opened in 1947 was just called “Hennes,” meaning “hers” in Swedish.
 When it acquired apparel shop Mauritz Widforss, it switched to Hennes & Mauritz.
 It rebranded to “H&M” in 1974, but stores like this 1992 London location held on to some of the original branding.
-Check out what these company logos looked like when they were young.

 Perhaps what’s most surprising is how little IKEA has changed since 1968 when founder Ingvar Kamprad posed in front of one of his stores.
-Today’s Bjurån and Norraryd chairs are reminiscent of the ones you might have found in the first 1951 catalogue.
+Today’s Bjurån and Norraryd chairs are reminiscent of the ones you might have found in the first 1951 catalog.
 Next, find out what the first locations of famous fast-food restaurants looked like.